-Before joining Susman Godfrey, Buchdahl was a member of the Public Corruption Unit in the United States Attorney’s Office for the Southern District of New York, where he investigated and prosecuted criminal conduct in federal, state, and local government.
-In ten jury trials as a federal prosecutor, Buchdahl convicted sixteen defendants, including the former highest-ranking Russian at the United Nations on money-laundering charges.
+Before joining Susman Godfrey, Buchdahl was a federal prosecutor in the Public Corruption Unit of the United States Attorney’s Office for the Southern District of New York.
+Buchdahl obtained the convictions of sixteen defendants after jury trials, including the former highest-ranking Russian at the United Nations on money-laundering charges.

 - Won a bench trial in the Southern District of New York on breach of contract claims brought by a bond insurance company against Flagstar Bank over nearly a billion dollars of RMBS.